linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Analytical Corporate Valuation/Part III - Company Valuation/Chapter 11 - Conclusions.md

 Specifically, the internal structure of the company is defined on the basis of three main elements:

-- Corporate governance: it refers to the rules and the procedures by which the decision-making processes in the governmental area and how the managerial and operating activities of the company are defined:
+- Corporate governance: it refers to the rules and the procedures by which the decision-making processes in the governmental area and how the managerial and operating activities of the company are defined.
 - Organizational architecture: it refers to how the company's resources are combined and coordinated between them for company operations.
 There are two main levels involved: (i) the organizational structure of the company, with regards to both hard and soft elements that give form, substance and operation to all parts of the organization; (ii) the operations, with regards to the processes and procedures that cross the company vertically and horizontally;
 - Strategic resources: it refers to the company's tangible and intangible assets and to the human skills necessary for their coordination.
 The company's strategic resources represent the most important way of competing in the business.
 Indeed, they provide the company with uniqueness and are able to protect its competitive advantage from imitation processes by generating "isolation mechanisms".